qcri-social/AIDR/Collector-API.md

+# Essential API

+The following are the essential elements of the API.

-# TwitterCollectorAPI
+## TwitterCollectorAPI

-## start
+### start

 startTask() - start collection

-## stop
+### stop

 stopTask() - stop collection

 ---

-# Obsolete documentation
+# Additional API.

-The documentation below was marked as obsolete by ChaTo on 2015-04-28.
+The following are additional elements of the API and/or obsolete documentation prior to 2015-04-28.

 Base URI: `http://host:port/AIDRCollector/webresources`